 Roast leg of lamb is one of my absolute favorite meals.
 I love lamb anyway, but roasting seems to bring out the best in it.
 This particular recipe is adapted from several Greek recipes and features traditional flavors like lemon, garlic, and rosemary.
 Although the photograph is of a whole, bone-in leg of lamb you can also find smaller boned legs.

-- 2 - 3 cloves of garlic, sliced into slivers
+- 2 to 3 cloves of garlic (sliced into slivers)

-- 1 - 2 Tbsp. fresh rosemary leaves
+- 1 to 2 tablespoons fresh rosemary leaves

 In a small bowl, thoroughly combine lemon zest, thyme, oregano, salt, and pepper.